Is it Air-Dried?

 What is the difference between the Suave and the Traditional blends?

 Yerba Mate is much like wine in that it can vary in strength, flavor, caffeine levels and other nutrients depending on where it is grown.
 Female plants tend to be milder in flavor, and lower in caffeine.
 They are also relatively scarce in the areas where yerba mate is planted and cultivated, not wild-harvested, compared to the male plants.
 Nativa is proud to offer both a Traditional and Suave (Mild) blend.

 Are pesticides used?

-Nativa comes from wild forests.
-These environments use traditional forms of eliminating pests.
+Nativa comes from wild yerba mate forests.
+Our 2lbs Traditional and 1lb Suave are sourced from a Certified Organic portion of these forests.
+Our bulk yerba is also clean, but uses traditional forms of eliminating pests.
 This includes planting a complimenting pest-deterring match for the yerba mate tree.
 It also includes cultural traditions, such as asking the neighbor's sheep to come over to mow the lawn.
 Ancient trees naturally seed the new ones.

 Nativa's strength is in maintaining the best possible flavor and quality consistency for this natural plant.
 Plantation (sun)-grown plants tend to be much stronger in flavor and have higher caffeine levels.